TM

 12 min read

-Personalization is now an expectation: Many people want to find what suits them more quickly and get frustrated when digital offers are "the same for everyone."
-Yet, personalization can quickly become distraction, pressure, and mistrust.
+Personalization is now expected: Many people want to find what suits them faster and are frustrated when digital offerings remain "the same for everyone."
+However, personalization can quickly turn into distraction, pressure, and distrust.

-In this story, we show how AI makes personalization possible, the mechanics behind it, and how to design it so it relieves rather than overwhelms – with data protection, fairness, and a deliberate UX focus.
+In this story, we show how AI makes personalization possible, the mechanisms behind it, and how you can design it to relieve rather than overwhelm – with data protection, fairness, and intentional UX focus.

 AI Personalization